Traffic, shares and readers – which blogger doesn’t want more of these? But are you really doing all you can to get them?

 - Kingged.com (This is a very engaged community!)*

 Each of these communities has their own rules, so remember to read their requirements and play by their rules.

 *Suggested by David Leonhardt.

-Find out the best times to post on Facebook by assessing when you get the best engagement.
-Pin your latest post to the top of the Facebook Page.
+- Pin your latest post to the top of the Facebook group.

-Posts ending with a question get 162% more interactions than the average post.
-Check out Mari Smith’s blog for some more eye-opening Facebook engagement stats.
+- Posts ending with a question get 162% more interactions than the average post.

 The BuzzSumo and Moz study also found that people tend to share content that looks trustworthy.
 They recommend having a byline at the beginning of every post, and a bio at the end to make your content look trustworthy.

 On Facebook, you can include your byline in posts by implementing the Facebook authorship feature on your blog.
 This will display your author byline, link it to your Facebook profile, and help you grow your audience by helping people follow you on Facebook.
 It’s a small action that can help create trust in your blog readers.